cadet/CADET-Python/README.md

 sim.filename = "/path/to/where/you/want/the/file.hdf5"
 sim.save()

-#Next the path to CADET needs to be set before a simulation can be run.
+#next the path to CADET needs to be set before a simulation can be run.
 If running on Microsoft Windows you need the path to cadet-cli.exe

 sim.cadet_path = '/path/to/cadet-cli'